Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 \subsection{Dynamics of a Spinning Planet}

-Consider the situation depicted by Figure~\ref{fig:goldreich1}, discussed in Reference~\citenum{Goldreich_TAJ1966}.
-An asymmetric satellite orbits with true anomaly $f$ and rotates with rotation angle $\theta$ measured from periapsis to the long axis of the planet.
-The angle $\psi$ is also defined, where $\psi = \theta - f$, and bounded libration occurs if $|\psi| < \pi$.
+Consider the situation depicted by Figure~\ref{fig:goldreich1}, discussed in \cite{Goldreich_TAJ1966}.
+A satellite with a persistent moss/moment of inertia asymmetry, depicted as an elongated axis, orbits with true anomaly $f$ and rotates with rotation angle $\theta$ measured from periapsis to the long axis of the planet.
+The angle $\psi$ is also defined, where $\psi = \theta - f$, and bounded libration occurs if $|\psi| < \pi/2$.

-From Reference~\citenum{Goldreich_TAJ1966}, the dynamics of this problem are given as below for the case of zero dynamic tidal torque:
+From \cite{Goldreich_TAJ1966}, the dynamics of this problem are given below for the case of zero dynamic tidal torque:

 where $r$ is the orbit radius, $G$ is the gravitational constant, and $M$ is the mass of the attracting body.
 Neglecting the effects of eccentricity, the behavior of the averaged angle $\eta = \theta - nt$ is instructive.
 Its dynamics are given below: